-- Step 5.
+Step 4.
 When a single image is loaded, it will be opened right in the Adjustment tab.
-Here you can make some correction or create a pseudo-HDR image - an image looking like HDRi made from one single photo.
+Here you can make some correction or create an HDR look with one photo.

-Also, here you can continue working with series of shots and apply additional effects to the High Dynamic Range image which you got in 1st tab.
+Also, here you can continue working with series of shots and apply additional processing to the High Dynamic Range image which you got in 1st tab.

 Note: The HDRI, Adjustment, and Effects tabs have the common list of presets.
 When a new preset is created it will be available in all tabs and will contain all their settings.

 When moving a cursor over a preset in the drop-down list, the quick result appears in the Preset Preview window.

 To process the image with a certain preset, select this preset from the list.
 The image will be automatically processed with the preset's settings.